-Researchers Launch 'Rapid-Response Team' to Track Environmental Impacts of Piney Point Leak
+Researchers Launch 'Rapid-Response Team' To Track Environmental Impacts Of Piney Point Leak

-“They’ve gotten out on boats, they’ve started collecting water samples and surveying sea grass and macro algae,” said Christine Angelini, Director, Center for Coastal Solutions, University of Florida.
-With the cutting-edge research being funded by Ocean Conservancy scientists will be able to trace the pollution being released as it makes its way through the bay and the marine ecosystem.
+“They’ve gotten out on boats, they’ve started collecting water samples and surveying seagrass and macroalgae,” said Christine Angelini, Director, Center for Coastal Solutions with the University of Florida.
+With the cutting-edge research being funded by Ocean Conservancy, scientists will be able to trace the pollution being released as it makes its way through the bay and the marine ecosystem.

 “Stable Isotope Analysis,” said Angelini.
 This allows the team to fingerprint those discharges — and trace them back through the local food web.
 “And what we can do is look at whether or not that nitrogen and phosphorus are actually getting consumed and taken into the tissues of the algae,” said Angelini.
 But science isn’t where it stops for this team of experts.
 “Really, the partnership evolves around us taking what we learned from that research and translating it into some of the policy and advocacy that the Ocean Conservancy will then take to enact changes to hopefully prevent these types of issues from happening again.”